darktable-org/dtorg/content/blog/2013-02-15-multi-instances/2013-02-15-multi-instances.md

 The previous example is nice, but apart for illustrating diffraction, it is not that useful.
 Multi-instance really shows its power when used with selective adjustments and the next example will show you how to do that.

-Darktable does not currently implement masks, but we have a very powerful alternative, conditional blending, that allows to select region based on their color and luminance rather than their position.
+darktable does not currently implement masks, but we have a very powerful alternative, conditional blending, that allows to select region based on their color and luminance rather than their position.
 So here is another example using conditional blending :

 Let's start from this simple image :